sassoftware/restaf-uidemos/k8s/README.md

-# Configuration files for reactapp
+# Configuration files for viyaapp

 ---